 Divorce & Pensions Solicitors

-The percentage of marriages ending in divorce is approximately 42%.
-More people than ever are divorcing later in life.
-Frequently a party's pension can be the biggest asset in a marriage with available cash and property values decreasing.
+Trends in marriage and divorce are ever-changing.
+The percentage of marriages ending in divorce is now approximately 42% and more people than ever are divorcing later in life.
+Frequently, a party's pension can be the biggest asset in a marriage, particularly where there is little available cash and property values have decreased.

 • Jill Bulteel